Insurance Leads FAQ

 Buyers can subscribe for instant alerts, daily digest delivery, or both.
 This helps teams stay connected to recent lead flow without needing to manually refresh the marketplace all day.

-The daily digest is designed to include leads from the last 24 hours and is sent once per day at 13:00 UTC.
-Alerts work best when used together with marketplace browsing, since the subscription layer keeps buyers aware of fresh activity while the marketplace provides extra context for smarter decisions.
+Alerts work best when used together with marketplace browsing.
+The subscription layer keeps buyers aware of fresh activity, while the marketplace provides the extra context needed for smarter buying decisions.

 Can I buy by state or geography?